2sky/Vidyano/README.md

 ## Project structure

-The project structure of the Vidyano Web Client looks something like this:
+The project structure of the Vidyano Web² client looks something like this:

 ```
 /